Albert Park Office

 Georgie holds a Bachelor of Planning & Design from the University of Melbourne, and has worked mainly in the town planning field.

-Georgie currently works at Stonnington Council,where she manages the Council’s interests in relation to the Melbourne Metro Rail Project and the South Yarra Station upgrade.
+Georgie currently works at Stonnington Council, where she is the Co-ordinator of City Strategy, overseeing much of Stonnington’s strategic planning policy work.
 Previously, Georgie worked in State Government and in private consultancy, including serving as a Ministerial Adviser and as a Victorian Planning Panels member.
-Georgie recently obtained qualifications in interior design and runs a small interior design consultancy part-time.

 Georgie has been an active member of Lord Somers Camp & Power House since attending Lady Somers Camp in 1991, and has held many leadership positions in different LSC & PH programs since then.
 Georgie has been a member of the Association’s Albert Park Advisory Group since 2015, and was appointed to the LSC & PH Board in 2017.